 While we rest, our body is working in our favor and that is to reduce the stress we’ve put on it.
 See, a muscle needs up to 48 hours to repair and rebuild.
 Pushing it may cause the tissue to breakdown instead of building it.
 You should never work for the same muscle groups two days in a row, get them enough time to repair and regain strength.

 Training or physical effort never goes alone without the emotional stressors -like work, relationships, family, financial or other demands.
 Keep your mental and emotional health strong, let it heal and grow together with your gym body.

 As well as you must prioritize your pre-workout, you’ll have to maximize recovery.
 This will get you maximum gains.
-This means, nutrition, supplementation, hydrating and rest.
+This means, nutrition, supplementation (you could use whey protein or something like a fat burning supplement), hydrating and rest.
 Have you ever wondered what happens to people who reduce their calories too drastically while training heavy?